 Measure the top of the crate on the plywood and mark it with a permanent marker.

 Place Soft Support Cushion Foam on a work surface.
-Place the plywood lid on top of Cushion Foam and trace around the lid with a permanent marker.
+Place the plywood lid on top of the Cushion Foam and trace around the lid with a permanent marker.
 Cushion Foam is dense, so it will retain its shape, but it also has soft support that is super comfortable.

 I always cut Cushion Foam with an electric knife because it cuts like butter.
 This one has got to be considered “vintage” by now, I've had it since the 90's, but it still works great.
 BTW I only use this knife for DIY projects, not food.

 In a well-ventilated area (or outside) cover the plywood lid with spray adhesive and attach Cushion Foam.

 Press down on the Cushion Foam firmly to get a good bond to the plywood lid.
 TIP: Save the plastic wrap that the Cushion Foam is packaged in even if it is not perfect, roll the foam back up as tightly as possible, and use the plastic wrap to secure the foam for storage.

 Iron the fabric, then spread it out on a work surface (I use my kitchen island for larger projects like this).
 Measure and cut the fabric four inches larger than the plywood lid and Cushion Foam on all four sides.

 Layout fabric facedown on a work surface.
 Place the Cushion Wrap on the fabric, then center the Cushion Foam and plywood lid on top of the wrap.

 Create the upholstered cushion by gently pulling Cushion Wrap and fabric taut over one edge of the lid, and then place one staple in the center to secure.
 Repeat for the remaining three sides.